Overview

 Discussion of results.
 Compare the performance of your models, and discuss the results.
 Do you consider your results successful?
 Explain why or why not, and discuss how further improvements might be made.

 Continue working on your final presentation.
-You want a presentation that is digestible to a non-technical audidence and is interesting in some way (visualizations, insights, models, data).
+You want a presentation that is digestible to a non-technical audidence and is interesting (visualizations, insights, models, data).

 PC9